CSC792-SDSMT-DERP/DERP/documentation/Final Report.md

 There few class-level tests, used to verify that individual class functions exhibit behaviors we desire.
 These are used mainly to test security features, such as in the [FileManager](../derp/session/session_state/FileManager.py) implementation.

 Finally, the majority of the tests in the project are system integration or monkey tests.
 These tests instantiate a DERP Session, which is the entry point to the DERP library, and execute language statements against it.
 Using the powerful Pytest library, the system integration tests verify that, aside from arbitrary capitalization, almost every single variation of DERP statements is properly handled, by the DERP library.

 There are three sets of monkey tests which, by default, run 1000 cases each.
 These tests generate random sequences of text and pass them to the DERP Session, in an attempt to crash it or cause it to hang.
 The first group of tests passes purely random strings, the second passes random sequences of DERP keywords, and the third passes random sequences of DERP statements (full lines of DERP code).

 ## Usage of Testing Scripts

-It is the responsibility of the developers to ensure the code the add to the project functions, whether it be through test scripts or manual testing.
+It is the responsibility of the developers to ensure the code they add to the project works correctly, whether it be through test scripts or manual testing.
 The system integration and interface tests are provided as an avenue towards this goal, but there is no strict requirement that they be passing at all times.
-This decision was made due to the small size of the development team and the rapid pace of development to prevent hindering development.
+This decision was made due to the small size of the development team and the rapid pace of development.

-Once the Git Continuous Integration was working correctly, tests were run through that on every pushed commit to the repo, so developers could have constant visibility of the state of the project.
+Once continuous integration was working correctly, tests were run through that on every pushed commit to the repository, so developers could have constant visibility as to the state of the project.

 Tests are built using the Pytest library, and can be executed by running `python3 -m pytest` from the root of the project.
 This command will find and execute all tests in the project.
 Tests are defined in files named beginning with `test_` or ending with `_test.py`.
 These files are in `tests` subfolders throughout the project.